-Funny story how I came to own this amazing buffet.
+Funny story how I came be painting a buffet, and mostly how I came to own this amazing buffet.
 I had an MCM china cabinet for sale, and someone contacted me to inquire about trading for it.

 I don’t usually trade my finished pieces for unfinished pieces because the price points are so different.
 I buy low and sell high, or that’s the goal at least.